hcpty/arc/README.md

 # Readme
-Arc is a Web Host.
+Arc is a Web Transferer.